kharbkanan/car-price-prediction-using-streamlit/README.md

+**#Car Price Prediction Using Streamlit**
-#🚗 Car Price Prediction Web App using streamlit
+🚗 Car Price Prediction Web App using streamlit
 📌 Project Overview
 This project is a Car Price Prediction System developed using Machine Learning and Streamlit.
 It allows users to predict the estimated resale price of a car based on its key specifications.
 The goal is to assist both buyers and sellers in making informed, data-driven pricing decisions in the used car market.